 Follow the video below for a quick tutorial.

 This is the most important skill that you will need to learn when you buy a straight razor.
 Somehow, you will need to maintain your razor's edge and keep it sharp.

-You do this with a strop—a leather strap that helps you keep your edge sharp.
-However, be very careful here because you can also ruin the blade by improperly stroping.
+You do this with a strop—a leather strap that helps you keep your blade's edge sharp.
+However, be very careful here because you can also ruin the blade by improperly stropping.

 Stropping doesn't sharpen the blade so much as bring it all to a point again.
 During straight-razor shaving, the blade is dulled slightly due to microscopic changes in the shape of the edge.

-If you bought a straight razor that hasn't been honed, you should hone the blade when you first get it—or have someone professionally hone it.
-We have a list of honing professionals in our Honing Guide (free downlaod).
+If you bought a straight razor that hasn't been honed, you should hone the blade when you use it—or have someone professionally hone it.
+We have a list of honing professionals in our Honing Guide (free download).
 Blades should be honed every six months of regular use.

 It's an art form even the manliest men rarely perfect, but everyone should know how to sharpen a blade.
 In addition to honing, like we said above, you should be stropping the blade every time you shave.